jimrogersnjoroge/airbnb-clone-project/README.md

     * A `Payment` belongs to one `Booking`.
     * *Relationship Type: One-to-One (or One-to-Many if installments are tracked individually) (Booking to Payments)*

+# Your Project Title

+## Feature Breakdown

+This section outlines the core features of the project, detailing their purpose and contribution to the overall system.

+### User Management

+Handles the creation, authentication, and management of user accounts.
+This ensures secure access to the system and allows for differentiation between different user roles (e.g., administrators, property owners, tenants/guests).

+### Property Management

+Provides tools for listing, describing, and managing properties within the system.
+This includes adding property details, uploading images, setting availability, and updating information, forming the central data for the platform.

+### Booking System

+Facilitates the process of selecting, reserving, and confirming bookings for properties.
+It manages availability, handles booking requests, and tracks current and past reservations, enabling the primary function of the platform.

+### Search and Filtering

+Allows users to efficiently find properties based on various criteria such as location, price, features, and availability.
+This enhances usability by helping users quickly narrow down options to find suitable listings.

+### Payment Processing (Optional but common)

+Integrates secure methods for handling financial transactions related to bookings.
+This involves processing payments, managing refunds, and potentially handling payouts to property owners, ensuring smooth financial operations.

+### Notifications and Communication (Optional but common)

+Implements a system for sending alerts and facilitating communication between users (e.g., booking confirmations, messages between owners and guests).
+This keeps users informed and enables necessary interactions within the platform.